leptos-rs/book/src/interlude_styling.md

 ## Plain CSS (CSR)

-To get started with CSS when your just doing a CSR site and use trunk you need to let trunk know which CSS files to bundle by defining them in your index.html in the `<head>` as `<link data-trunk rel="css" href="./style.css"/>`.
+When doing a CSR site and use trunk to build and serve it, you need to let trunk know which CSS files to bundle.
+This is done by defining them in your index.html in the `<head>` as `<link data-trunk rel="css" href="./style.css"/>` like you normally would, but with those trunk features.
 You can also inject a stylesheet into your view using the `<Stylesheet/>` component, more on that in the chapter [Metadata](https://book.leptos.dev/metadata.html).

 ## TailwindCSS: Utility-first CSS